How Students Learn

 This notion of the learning cycle helps new instructors see that activity has a place in learning - if it is meaningful, disciplinary work.
 And it also helps new instructors see that lecture has a place - if it comes to students in the form of feedback after they’ve done some challenging work.

 For example, rather than have students talk about what they thought was interesting in a reading about phobias, Micaela could ask students to decide which phobia in a short list of phobias would be hardest and which easiest to extinguish based on their understanding of the reading.
+Students first do this realistic work (similar to that of practicing psychologists) and then write down or share how they did their sorting and thinking.

 After this reflective stage in their learning cycle, students can hear Micaela reveal the best way to sort the list of phobias.
 Now the concepts from the reading become more deeply integrated and students form a more sophisticated abstract conceptualization of this aspect of psychology.
-Finally, Micaela can engage them in another attempt at using these concepts: she might have them use these new concepts to analyze a case involving the extinction of a phobia.
+Finally, Micaela can engage them in another attempt at using these concepts; for example, she might have them use these new concepts to analyze a case involving the extinction of a phobia.

 ... interaction.